Al-Qasim ibn Hasan ibn Ali

-Al-Qāsim ibn al-Ḥasan (القاسم بن الحسن) (Sha'ban 7, 47 AH / October 4, 667 CE in Medina - Muharram 10, 61 AH / October 10, 680 CE in Karbala) was the son of Hasan ibn Ali.
-He supported his uncle Husayn ibn Ali in fighting off the Umayyad forces during the Battle of Karbala where he was killed at the age of 13.
+Al-Qasim ibn al-Hasan (القاسم بن الحسن) (Sha'ban 7, 47 AH / October 4, 667 CE in Medina - Muharram 10, 61 AH / October 10, 680 CE in Karbala) was the son of Hasan.
+He supported his uncle Husayn in fighting off the Umayyad forces during the Battle of Karbala, where he was killed at the age of 13.
+Qasim is buried in the mausoleum of the collective grave of the martyrs of Karbala in the Imam Husayn Shrine, a profoundly holy site in Shia Islam.

 Early life

 Qasim was born the son of Hasan ibn Ali, the second Imam, and his wife Umm Farwa.
 His father was the elder son of Ali ibn Abi Talib and Fatima.
 Qasim was thus a great-grandson of the Islamic prophet Muhammad, who was the father of Fatima.

 Death of Hasan ibn Ali

 Hasan ibn Ali, Qasim's father died on the 28th Safar 50 AH (2 April 670 CE) by Mu'awiya I due to poisoning.

 Qasim was only three years old when his father died.
 However he grew up in the company of his paternal family.
 Like his cousins, Awn and Muhammad, the sons of his paternal aunt Zaynab bint Ali, Qasim was taught fencing by his uncle Abbas ibn Ali and cousin Ali al-Akbar ibn Husayn.
 When Hasan's brother Husayn ibn Ali prepared to leave Medina in 680, Qasim's mother Umm Farwa asked Husayn to take her and the young Qasim with him.